nathanap2/pytead/README.md

     return a * b
 ```

-... and you call it in ...
+…and you call it in:

 ```python
 # main.py